ashaduri/gsmartcontrol/README.md

 ### Supported Hardware

-GSmartControl supports ATA drives (both PATA and SATA), various USB to ATA bridges, and drives behind some RAID controllers.
+GSmartControl supports ATA drives (both PATA and SATA), NVMe drives, various USB to ATA bridges, and drives behind some RAID controllers.
 Please see the
 [Supported Hardware](https://gsmartcontrol.shaduri.dev/supported-hardware) page
 for more information.